ismaelJimenez/cpp-cost-model/README.md

 # C++ Running Time Analysis

-The experiments are run for inputs of various size, and then the running time is found by a least-squares fit to find the coefficient for the high order term.
+The experiments are executed for inputs of various size, and then the running time is found by a least-squares fit to find the coefficient for the high order term.

 The machine used was an Intel(R) Core(TM) i5-3210M CPU @ 2.50GHz and 4GB RAM.